 If you do a simple transaction between two parties, .you need to be able to verify that both parties have done what they need to do in an actual exchange.
 But if the double-spend problem presents such a challenge, how can you send bitcoin to someone else over the internet without needing a bank or some other institution to certify that a transfer took place?
 The answer lies in a global network of thousands of computers called the Bitcoin network and a unique decentralized ledger technology called a blockchain.

 Blockchain is one of the critical technologies that underlies bitcoin, as it keeps a decentralized record of all the transactions that have ever taken place on the Bitcoin network.
-All the information is captured securely by using maths and cryptography to protect it, and the data is stored and verified across the entire network of computers.
-In other words, instead of having a centralized database that a third party, such as a bank, certifies that a transaction took place.
-Bitcoin uses blockchain technology across a vast, decentralized network of computers to securely verify, confirm and record each transaction because the data is stored in a decentralized manner across a vast network instead of a centralized database.
+All the information is captured securely by using maths and cryptography to protect it.
+The data is stored and verified Across the entire network of computers.
+In other words, instead of having a centralized database a third party.
+Such as a bank, certifying that a transaction took place.
+Bitcoin uses blockchain technology across a vast, decentralized network of computers to securely verify, confirm and record each transaction.
+Because the data is stored in a decentralized manner across a vast network instead of a centralized database.

 There is no single point of failure.
 This makes the records stored on the blockchain more secure and less prone to fraud tampering or a general system failure than keeping them in a single centralized location.

 Miners are a group of participants within the bitcoin network that create the blocks.
 The beauty of being a miner is that anybody can be a miner in bitcoin because of its decentralized nature.

 What miners do is a process and confirm transactions.
 Transactions are confirmed when they are added to a block, and that block gets added to the bitcoin blockchain.
 When the miners create the blocks on the Bitcoin blockchain, the more miners there are, the more secure the network is.
 All of this is done by solving cryptography maths problems.

 A cryptographic hash is a digest or a digital fingerprint of a certain amount of data.